 Bringing or possessing any dirk, dagger, ice pick, or knife having a fixed blade longer than 2½-inches upon the grounds, unless the person is authorized to possess such a weapon in the course of his or her employment, has been authorized by a District employee to have the knife, or is a duly appointed peace officer who is engaged in the performance of his or her duties.

 Any employee who is the victim of any violent threatening or harassing conduct, any witness to such conduct, or anyone receiving a report of such conduct, whether the perpetrator is a District employee or a non-employee, shall immediately report the incident to his/her supervisor or other appropriate person, and the Director of Public Safety.
 If either the supervisor or Director of Public Safety is not available, immediately notify the college President if at a college, or District Chancellor.
-Employees may also contact emergency services by calling 911.
+Employees should contact emergency services by calling 911 if there is a life threatening incident occuring.

 No one, acting in good faith, who initiates a complaint or reports an incident under this policy will be subject to retaliation or harassment.